JingHuan921/ib_math_qa_generator/README.md

 ![prob_demo_pic.png](prob_demo_pic.png)

 More details could be found on IB_Math_QA_Generator_notes.pdf above in the repository.
+After clicking on IB_Math_QA_Generator_notes.pdf, click the download icon (Download raw file) to view the pdf file on your pdf viewer.